-Nailing intra-race carbohydrates can make a huge difference to performance.
+Nailing intra-race carbohydrates can make a huge difference in performance.
 It takes time to build up to whatever level is optimal for you, but it can give you a significant boost in the times you are able to achieve.

-Carbohydrate loading is a nutrition technique that you can use to prolong optimal and delay the performance loss associated with depleted glycogen.
+Carbohydrate loading is a nutrition technique that you can use to prolong optimal performance and delay the performance loss associated with depleted glycogen.

 Carb-loading if done properly, essentially allows you to store near the maximum possible amount of glycogen.